Beethoven Symphonies (Liszt): Reception and recordings

-In a 2012 interview, Cyprien Katsaris, after performing Liszt's transcription of the 3rd Symphony Eroica publicly for the 79th time, said he "...called [his] agent and told him to change all the programs because [he] could not play it anymore ...", he then continued, "...it helps you with anything that you play after it!"
+In a 2012 interview, Cyprien Katsaris, after performing Liszt's transcription of the 3rd Symphony Eroica publicly for the 79th time, said he "... called [his] agent and told him to change all the programs because [he] could not play it anymore ..."; he then continued: "... it helps you with anything that you play after it!"

 Frederic Chiu has recorded the 5th and 7th Symphonies for Centaur Records.
 In his program notes he suggests that "Liszt's piano scores must therefore be taken as a sort of gospel in regards to Beethoven's intentions with the Symphonies" because of Liszt's unique perspective, having met Beethoven in person, having heard collaborators and contemporaries of Beethoven perform the Symphonies, having studied and performed the works both as a pianist/transcriber and as a conductor in Weimar.
 No one in history could claim to have as much exposure, insight and journalistic integrity as regards Beethoven's intentions around the Symphonies.

+Giovanni Bellucci recorded his nine symphonies and his recording was released on Brilliant Classics on Youtube.

 Musicologist Dr. Alan Walker stated that Liszt's Beethoven Symphony transcriptions "are arguably the greatest work of transcription ever completed in the history of music."